 - “One day I’m going to write a book: ‘100 Ways How NOT to Run a Business’ ” (3:48)

 - “What’s most important is that (employees) are psychologically invested, because we don’t want people who just come to work 9 to 5.”
 (7:01)

 - “In the end what happened was something so much better in that we ended up inventing the world’s first IoT cloud-based building management platform.”
 (10:28)

 - “We’re the square pegs in the round holes; the crazy ones doing crazy, bleeding edge things like deliver amazing outcomes.”
 (15:25)

 - “We’re getting under three years to ROI, not counting the savings on unplanned maintenance and staffing and resources.”
 (22:50)

-- “What happens if there’s a disconnect from the cloud?
+- “What happens if there’s a disconnect from the When referencing computing, the term 'cloud' refers to the generalisation of interconnected computers and services running on the Internet,...?
 How is the building going to keep going… It’s a common question from clients.”
 (24:19)

-- “There’s no impediment to continuous improvement, continuous optimization, because we’re continuously using our machine learning and will soon be using artificial intelligence.”
+- “There’s no impediment to continuous improvement, continuous optimization, because we’re continuously using our machine learning and will soon be using Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through....”
 (26:10)

 - “Some people say ‘We’re here to make a profit,” and that’s nice but, at the end of the day, if you’ve got revolving doors and people don’t care, it’s not a very sustainable strategy.
 It’s an empty vision.”(39:40)